-Pressure in the telescope cylinders are monitored by three pressure transducers, TR1,TR2, and tele extend.
-TR1 pressure transducer monitors the pressure in the lower telescope cylinder fill tube.
-TR2 pressure transducer monitors the pressure in the upper telescope cylinder.
-The tele extend pressure transducer monitors the pressure in the extend circuit when either the upper or lower telescope cylinder is extending.
-The three pressure transducers communicate via CAN messages to the boom control system.
+Pressure in the telescope cylinder is monitored by two pressure transducers, TR1 and TR2.
+TR1, also called the Fill Tube Pressure Transducer, monitors the pressure in the telescope cylinder fill tube.
+TR2, called the Small Piston Pressure Transducer, monitors the pressure on the telescope extend circuit.
+When Tele 2 is extended, TR1 and TR2 monitor the same pressure.
+Both pressure transducers communicate via CAN messages to the boom control system.
 Pressure readings are monitored by the boom control system and are controlled to maintain synchronization of the boom in Auto and Manual Modes.